effepielle/eureka/README.md

 # EUREKA

-This repository contains the source code of the knowledge-based chatbot developed for the final exam of the Artificial Intelligence Fundamentals course held by Prof. Vincenzo Lomonaco MSc.
-Computer Science, University of Pisa, A.Y.
-2022/2023
+This repository contains the source code of the knowledge-based chatbot developed for the final exam of the Artificial Intelligence Fundamentals course (MSc in Computer Science, University of Pisa) held by Prof. Vincenzo Lomonaco, A.Y.
+2022/2023.

 ### Team
 - Francesco Paolo Liuzzi